-(a) The objective of this mechanism is to provide an incentive to ARTC to identify, develop and implement projects or change practices or technologies related to the Network and/or Associated Facilities where substantially all of the benefit obtained from the project is not obtained by ARTC or the Network, such that both:

-- (i) the costs of undertaking the project would not ordinarily be considered Prudent or Efficient; and - (a)(ii) ARTC would not otherwise have an incentive to do so under this Undertaking, including by virtue of the Operational Efficiency Incentive Scheme. which: - (i) are innovative and not in the ordinary course of ARTC's business that should be incurred by ARTC acting in accordance with good industry practice expected of an owner or operator of a below rail network; and - (ii) provides benefits to Access Holders where ARTC would not otherwise have an incentive to do so under this Undertaking,
+- (a) The objective of this mechanism is to provide an incentive to ARTC to identify, develop and implement projects or change practices or technologies related to the Network and/or Associated Facilities which: - (i) are innovative and not in the ordinary course of ARTC's business that should be incurred by ARTC acting in accordance with good industry practice expected of an owner or operator of a below rail network; and - (ii) provides benefits to Access Holders where ARTC would not otherwise have an incentive to do so under this Undertaking,

-("Innovation Project")-
+("Innovation Project").

-- (b) Examples of an Innovation Project include: - (i) funding for research and development in network management projects or technology that have the potential to reduce long term operational costs (including Access Holder costs external to ARTC) or create Additional Capacity or additional Coal Chain Capacity; - (ii) a project that creates Additional Capacity but in way that defers or displaces Capital Expenditure which would ordinarily be required to provide that capacity and on which ARTC would otherwise earn a return; - (iii) a project where some or all of the benefits obtained are external to the Network such that the costs of the project may not, in the ordinary course, be considered Prudent or Efficient; or - (iv) a project involving risks outside of those ordinarily assumed by an operator of a below rail network.
+- (b) Examples of an Innovation Project include: - (i) funding for research and development in network management projects or technology that have the potential to reduce long term operational costs (including Access Holder costs external to ARTC), increase the capability of the Network or create additional Coal Chain Capacity; - (ii) a project that increases the capability of the Network but in way that defers or displaces Capital Expenditure which would ordinarily be required to provide that capacity and on which ARTC would otherwise earn a return; - (iii) a project where some or all of the benefits obtained are external to the Network such that the costs of the project may not, in the ordinary course, be considered Prudent or Efficient; or - (iv) a project involving risks outside of those ordinarily assumed by an operator of a below rail network.